 Chase Slate with BluePrint

-Although Slate lacks the rewards of other cards, you might appreciate what it can offer: to start with, it has no annual fee just like all the other Chase cards, and you can benefit from the Zero Liability policy for purchases you didn’t authorize.
+Now we come to a card with a different orientation: Chase Slate is not a rewards card but one that prioritizes payment and credit management.
+It has no annual fee just like all the other Chase cards.
 You’ll pay only 0% APR for 15 months (or billing cycles).
 After this introductory rate period, the APR increases to a variable rate that’s based on your credit background.
 The latest Slate offering also has one great feature: you’ll pay no balance transfer fee if you transfer your balance within the first 30 days of account open.
 Any transfers that take place after 30 days will be subject to a transfer fee that’s either 3% of the balance moved or a $5 minimum.

-In addition, the Slate card is geared towards cardmembers who are prioritizing on payment management.
-This card has a different orientation, as it offers no rewards.
-It is exclusively customized to address spending behavior, by helping a card owner save on interest and control or resolve their debt balance.
+This card is exclusively customized to address spending behavior, by helping a card owner save on interest and control or resolve their debt balance.
 These goals are achieved by Slate’s unique Chase Blueprint feature.
 While the Blueprint program is automatically available with Slate, it is potentially available on several other Chase credit cards, but only at the discretion of Chase.
 What does this program do?

 Blueprint lets you manage your financial categories and how your payment’s applied.
 You can opt to:

-Another useful benefit of the Slate card: email and text alerts.
+True to its purpose, the Slate card also has this useful benefit: notification via email and text alerts.
 Receiving those alerts can help you manage your account wherever you go.

 Wrap Up